graphprotocol/research/specs/graph-protocol-v1/messages/README.md

 ## On-Chain Messages

 ### Encoding
-Unsigned messages are encoded according to the [ABIv2 specification](https://solidity.readthedocs.io/en/develop/abi-spec.html), while signed messages are encoded according to [EIP 712 specification](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md).
+Unsigned messages are encoded according to the ABIv2 specification[<sup>4</sup>](#footnotes), while signed messages are encoded according to [EIP 712 specification[<sup>5</sup>](#footnotes).

 Signed message formats are accompanied by a typed structured data definition, which can be used to compute the type, the type hash, and the data of a message according to the EIP 712 specification.
 Types are written as Solidity code, but are intended to be compatible with any language that compiles to EVM bytecode.

 #### EIP 712 Domain Separator
-The EIP 712 specification requires defining a [domain separator](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md#definition-of-domainseparator) to disambiguate signed messages intended for different chains, different protocols, or different versions of the same protocol.
+The EIP 712 specification requires defining a domain separator to disambiguate signed messages intended for different chains, different protocols, or different versions of the same protocol.

 The domain separator for the protocol has the following chain-agnostic parameters:
  - **name** - 'graphprotocol'